 Euston Road crash: Addison Lee cab driver ‘has heart attack at wheel’, leaving passenger to stop car outside British Library

-A minicab passenger tried frantically to take the wheel after his driver had a suspected heart attack by the British Library.
+A minicab passenger tried frantically to take the wheel after his driver had a heart attack by the British Library.

 After managing to bring the car to a halt at the side of the road, the passenger flagged down a passing ambulance.